dls-controls/epics-mwg-discussions/documents/PMAC/PMAC_Requirements.md

   - One message broker to ensure communications are batched to avoid flooding the PMAC comms.
   - One main controller class.
-  - One child CS1 class.
+  - (optional) One child CS1 class.
-  - One to 15 (CS2 ..
+  - (optional) One to 15 (CS2 ..
 CS16) kinematic classes.
   - The main controller class comes with 8 motor records representing real axes.
 The current CS of each axis can be read out.
   - The CS1 class provides straight through 1 to 1 mapping.
 It contains a time series array and position arrays.
   - Each kinematic class will be set up specifically for a set number of axes, there will exist the corresponding number of virtual motor records.
   - Each kinematic class will provide the current inverse and forward kinematic definition (read from the PMAC, at startup).
   - Each kinematic class will contain a time series array and position arrays.
   - Each kinematic class will provide the Q variable values for the coordinate system.
   - Only one CS class (CS1 or kinematic CS2..16) will be able to be trajectory scanned at a time, a switch will be able to turn them on/off (or rejected).
+  - Moves from motor records and single point co-ordinated moves should be allowed from more than one CS at a time
   - All motor records will continue to stay active (not disabled) but commands will not be sent down to the PMAC, the classes will take care of this.